lgarithm/experiment-faabric/README.md

-# Faabric Experiments
+# Granny Experiments

-This repo contains the experiments for the [Faabric paper]( https://arxiv.org/abs/2302.11358).
+This repo contains the experiments for the [Granny paper]( https://arxiv.org/abs/2302.11358).

 When following any instructions in this repository, it is recommended to